5 Fixes: OneDrive Shared with me Not Showing on Desktop/in Explorer

 5 Fixes for OneDrive “shared with me” not showing

-Not being able to find OneDrive "shared with me" or sharing folders is not a common problem, but compatibility issues with the system and software, vulnerabilities in older versions, or excessive blocking of antivirus software and firewalls may cause problems.
+Why is a shared folder not showing up on OneDrive?
+Not being able to find OneDrive "Shared with me" or sharing folders is not a common problem, but compatibility issues with the system and software, vulnerabilities in older versions, or excessive blocking of antivirus software and firewalls may cause problems.
 The following 5 methods can effectively solve this problem.

 It is possible that your Windows version has not been updated for a long time that causes the OneDrive “shared with me” folders not showing in Explorer.
 Many OneDrive compatibility issues are actually resolved in the new Windows version.